uniqush/uniqush-blog/src/uniqush-after-go1.md

 Currently, uniqushd is the only program we provide in uniqush project.
-The function of this program is to behave as a proxy between third party server and push service cloud (C2DM, APNs, etc.) so that the third party server can push messages to many platforms (andoird, iOS) in a consistent syntax without knowing protocols on different clouds.
+The function of this program is to behave as a proxy between third party server and push service cloud (C2DM, APNs, etc.) so that the third party server can push messages to many platforms (Android, iOS) in a consistent syntax without knowing protocols on different clouds.